Primary Metals

 Cooperatives

-Up-to-date information about the world of cooperatives: discover who they are, where they are located, what they do, how many members they have, and how many workers they employ.
+Up-to-date information on the world of cooperatives: discover who they are, where they are, what they do, and how many workers they employ.

-Micro, small and medium-sized enterprises (MSMEs) account for 99.4% of the business sector in Peru.
-These enterprises are not only a crucial component of the business structure but also make a significant contribution to the Gross Domestic Product (GDP), accounting for 21% a la riqueza nacional.
-Las Mipyme emplean el 61,4% of the Economically Active Population, underscoring their economic significance and establishing them as one of the principal drivers of employment in the country.
+Micro, small and medium-sized enterprises (MSMEs) represent 99.4% of the business sector in Peru.
+These firms are not only an integral part of the country’s business structure but also make a significant contribution to Gross Domestic Product (GDP), accounting for 21% a la riqueza nacional.
+Las Mipyme emplean el 61,4% of the Economically Active Population, underscoring their economic importance and positioning them as one of the country’s main drivers of employment.

 03. Top Sectors of the Export Manufacturing Industry